-Visit one of the places that take you on a journey that explains how the civil rights advocates of the 1950's and 60's helped get the U.S. to where it is today.
+Visit one of the famous attractions that take you on a journey that explains how the civil rights advocates of the 1950s and '60s helped get the US to where it is today.
 Understand the demonstrations and sit-ins it took to be the country we are now and the names of those who strove for equality.
-Birmingham's Civil Rights Institute is an inspiring, historical, and stimulating experience that should not be passed up on your visit!
+Birmingham's Civil Rights Institute is an inspiring, historical, and stimulating experience that should not be passed upon your visit!

 This is the home of the University of Alabama at Birmingham's men and women's basketball teams, as well as the women's volleyball team.
 Catch a Blazers game or match and enjoy the lively downtown crowd and atmosphere!